rosalindfranklininstitute/parakeet/docs/source/api.rst

 The functionality of the command line programs can be called from python as shown below.

+.. autofunction:: parakeet.config.new

 .. autofunction:: parakeet.sample.new

 .. autofunction:: parakeet.sample.add_molecules

-.. autofunction:: parakeet.simulation.exit_wave
+.. autofunction:: parakeet.simulate.exit_wave

-.. autofunction:: parakeet.simulation.optics
+.. autofunction:: parakeet.simulate.optics

-.. autofunction:: parakeet.simulation.image
+.. autofunction:: parakeet.simulate.image

 Data models